 I'm switching back to Linux

-After trying a few different distros to see what's changed in the scene, I ended up going with Manjaro Linux (derived from Arch Linux) using the Gnome 3 desktop environment.
+After trying a few different distros to see what's changed in the scene, I ended up going with Manjaro (derived from Arch Linux) using the KDE Plasma desktop environment.

 In switching to Linux, it also made sense to switch to a non-Apple PC, and after a month of soul searching and spec hunting, I found what must be the best value laptop I've ever seen: the HP Envy x360 13-ay line; mine is with the Ryzen 7 4800U APU and 16GB of RAM.

 It's more powerful than my old $3k MacBook Pro 16" at $999.
 While the touchpad is not as good as the MacBook, with tap to click it is passable; the keyboard is also a bit better, and it comes with a touchscreen and supports pen input.
 The main compromise is the screen; which had a 400nit option that was sold out by the time I ended up buying it.
 Lastly, the battery life seems to be nearly double the MacBook at half the weight.

 Windows laptops can be a mixed bag, but this one's a beaut.